nioc/own-my-money/README.md

 - data input from OFX or JSON file from you bank,
 - transactions classification (manual and automatic using data mining),
 - budget repartition analysis,
-- transactions annotations for your memory.
+- transactions annotations for your memory,
+- internationalized and localized.

 [Live demo](https://nioc.github.io/own-my-money).